bennettleader/one-story/source/entries/case_studies/active-life.html.markdown

 ---

 <h2 class="heading-b heading-major">Background</h2>
-<p>We’ve travelled around the state to produce projects that help them unite and mobilize individuals, institutions, and organizations to build healthier communities.</p>
+<p>One Story Productions has travelled around the state to produce projects that help IT’S TIME TEXAS unite and mobilize individuals, institutions, and organizations to build healthier communities.</p>

-<p>IT’S TIME TEXAS (ITT) is a first-of-its-kind cause that motivates and mobilizes people to make healthy the norm where they live, learn, work, worship, and shop.</p>
+<p>We have worked hand-in-hand with IT’S TIME TEXAS staff since its launch.
+In doing so, One Story Productions has been instrumental in establishing the brand voice, providing consultation on project development, and growing the cause into what it is today. </p>

+<p>As of 2014, One Story Production’s work for IT’S TIME TEXAS has been in front of the nearly 4.5 million Texas who’ve joined the cause to date.</p>

+<p>Poised to continue, this impactful partnership will continue to grow and touch millions of Texans in years to come.</p>

 <p><strong>SERVICES PROVIDED</strong></p>
 <ul class="services_provided">